Middle Claydon, All Saints

 Against the north wall is a sizable 16th-century brass to Roger Gifford, who had the chancel built.
 With Roger is Mary Nansicles, his wife.
 Below the couple are figures of their 13 sons and 7 daughters.
 The brass dates to 1543.
 Set before the brass is an alabaster tomb to Margaret (d 1539), the second daughter of Roger and Mary.
 The details of the carving are beautifully crafted, giving a good idea of the sort of dress worn at the time.

 Here, almost filling the entire space, is a grandiose monument erected by Sir Ralph Verney to the memory of his father, Edmund.
-Sir Edmund Verney was standard bearer to King Charles I at the Battle of Edgehill in 1642 but was killed in the battle.
+Sir Edmund Verney was the standard-bearer for King Charles I at the Battle of Edgehill in 1642 but was killed in the battle.

 The nave holds further monuments to the Verney family, ranging from Sir Henry Verney 2nd Baronet (d.
 1894) to Parthenope Lady Verney (d 1890).
 Lady Verney was sister to Florence Nightingale, founder of the Red Cross, and Nightingale was a frequent visitor to Claydon House, where mementoes of her life and her connection with Claydon can be seen today.